qbit/deftly.net/posts/2016-05-31-why-i-run-openbsd.md

 A few things were clear:

-1) If I found myself googling for information that the system shoud have provided, that system was not the one for me.
+1) If I found myself googling for information that the system should have provided, that system was not the one for me.
 2) If the system had glaring UPI violations, it wasn't the system for me.
 3) If system simplicity was created via overly complex mechanisms, the